 How Does Insurance Work on Engagement Rings?

-There are two main ways of getting engagement ring insurance, each working a bit differently than the other.
+There are two main ways of getting engagement ring insurance (and similarly wedding ring insurance), each working a bit differently than the other.
 Learn more about each of these options to determine which one is right for you.

 Adding to an Existing Policy